 2. Are there defenses to a 11418 PC charge?

-- the accused had lawful authority to have the weapon.
+- You had lawful authority to have the weapon; or

-- the defendant was arrested after an unlawful search and seizure
+- The police committed an unlawful search and seizure

 This code section only applies to weapons of mass destruction.
 Further, these weapons have a precise technical meaning under California law.
-This means that it is always a defense for an accused to say that:
+This means that it is always a defense to say that:

-- he may have performed some act with an object, but
+- you may have performed some act with an object, but

 - it was not a weapon of mass destruction.

-This statute states that a person is not guilty if he/she had “lawful authority” to have a WMD.
-It is a defense, therefore, for a defendant to say he had the legal authority to act with such a weapon.
-People with lawful authority may include members of:
+This statute states that you are not guilty if you had “lawful authority” to have a WMD.
+It is a defense, therefore, to say you had the legal authority to act with such a weapon.

 Authorities cannot conduct a search or take property without a valid search warrant.
 If no warrant, then they must have a legal excuse for not having one.